Stress Eating

 Are the food rules you live with something like this; ‘I can’t eat ______, ______is bad, ______ leads to ______ health issue, etc.?

-Have you repeated some version of this statement to yourself so many times that you accept them as fact?
+Have you repeated some version of this statement to yourself so often that you accept it as fact?
 If you eat one of the forbidden foods, do you experience shame and guilt?

 Your challenge is to ask yourself if you are physically hungry and if so, what is my body asking me for right now?